mariordev/mailtoui/README.md

 <a id="email-1" class="mailtoui" href="mailto:tony.stark@example.com">Contact Tony</a>
 ```

 That's it!
-Your mailto link is now attached to MailtoUI.
+Your mailto link is now using MailtoUI.
 Refresh your page and try it out.

 ## Documentation